SyncfusionExamples/blazor-datagrid-data-operations-in-wep-api-service/README.md

 * Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.

+**NOTE**: Ensure to modify the path of NORTHWIND.MDF in OrderContext.cs based on your local path, before running the sample.